When you draw from the Well, you return with more than water — you return with wisdom.

 • Do I have to participate in every activity?

-• While we encourage you to take part in all activities to get the fullest experience from the retreat, we also honor your need to listen to your body and energy levels.
+• While we encourage you to take part in all activities to get the fullest experience from the refuge, we also honor your need to listen to your body and energy levels.
 Your well-being comes first, and you’re welcome to step back when needed, while staying gently engaged with the flow of the weekend.

 • Will there be free time during the retreat?

-• Yes, there will be moments of downtime woven throughout the retreat, often with optional introspective activities like journaling or rest.
+• Yes, there will be moments of downtime woven throughout the days, often with optional introspective activities like journaling or rest.
 We encourage you to listen to your body and take the time you need, while staying gently connected to the overall flow and spirit of the group experience.

 • What if I’ve never done yoga/meditation/somatic work before?